imyu37/glassplotter/README.md

 If not, please set the proper folder from File->LoadAGF.

 ## Resources
 This application extracts glass data from Zemax AGF file.
 Each of AGF files is available in the supplyer's web site.
-If Zemax has been installed to the computer, AGF files are supposed to be contained in the folder like Documents/Zemax/Glasscat.
+If Zemax has been installed to the computer, AGF files might be contained in the folder like Documents/Zemax/Glasscat.

 ## Development
 This application is built with: